Mfonn/Microsoft-Entra-ID-Onboarding-For-Financial-Company/README.md

 Management's concerns were very direct:
 > delayed onboarding, inconsistent provisioning, excessive administrative effort, weak privileged-access controls, and limited audit visibility.

-So the assignment wasn't to "install Entra."
-It was to **close gaps** and produce an operational identity system that was:
+So the assignment was to **close gaps** and produce an operational identity system that was:
 - faster
 - standardized
 - secure by default